Customize Consent Preferences

 Afternoon:

 • Walking Tour: Take a walking tour of the city center.
 Focus on key landmarks such as St. Stephen’s Basilica, the Parliament Building, and Liberty Square.
-Or just join us on a guided walking tour! 🙂 All-in-One Budapest Free Walking Tour
+Or just join us on a guided walking tour! 🙂 WannaWalk Original Free Budapest Tour

 • Lunch: Try Menza in District VI for a modern take on Hungarian cuisine, or at a local butcher shop Belvárosi Disznótoros (the likes of which Anthony Bourdain has also enjoyed).
 Watch the episode here.